wjz224/BuzzMedia/README.md

-Now that you're more familiar with your Bitbucket repository, go ahead and add a new file locally.
-You can [push your change back to Bitbucket with SourceTree](https://confluence.atlassian.com/x/iqyBMg), or you can [add, commit,](https://confluence.atlassian.com/x/8QhODQ) and [push from the command line](https://confluence.atlassian.com/x/NQ0zDQ).
-## Team Name: The Buzz
+## Project: The Buzz

+## Descrition:
+- The Buzz is a social media app where users can post, delete, like, and edit messages.

+## Contributors
+1. Yash Patel - yap224@lehigh.edu
+2. Sean Noto - scn224@lehigh.edu
+3. Tiana Aldroubi - tma224@lehigh.edu
+4. Aryan Tawde - art223@lrhigh.edu
+4. Wilson Zheng - wjz224@lehigh.edu

 ## User Stories

-Admin
-- As an Admin I want to edit the database directly because I need to update and maintain it.
+U1: As an Admin I want to edit the database directly because I need to update and maintain it.
 (Manual test)

+U2: As an Admin I want to add/drop tables for maintenance purposes

-- As a User I want to like and unlike posts so I can show support for the posts I like.
+U3: As a User I want to like and unlike posts so I can show support for the posts I like.
 (Automatic test)

-- As a User I want to post text so I can share my ideas to others.
+U4: As a User I want to post text so I can share my ideas to others.
 (Automatic test)

 ## Routes / Purposes
 - __Get__: returns one entity from the table